python/cpython/Doc/library/logging.rst

 Note that the class names referenced in config files need to be either relative to the logging module, or absolute values which can be resolved using normal import mechanisms.
-Thus, you could use either `handlers.WatchedFileHandler` (relative to the logging module) or `mypackage.mymodule.MyHandler` (for a class defined in package `mypackage` and module `mymodule`, where `mypackage` is available on the Python import path).
+Thus, you could use either :class:`handlers.WatchedFileHandler` (relative to the logging module) or :class:`mypackage.mymodule.MyHandler` (for a class defined in package :mod:`mypackage` and module :mod:`mymodule`, where :mod:`mypackage` is available on the Python import path).

 .. _library-config: